-As the Company has no significant interest-bearing assets denoted in currencies other than euro, its income and operating cash flows from such assets are substantially independent of changes in market interest rates.
+As the Group has no significant interest-bearing assets denoted in currencies other than euro, its income and operating cash flows from such assets are substantially independent of changes in market interest rates.

-The Company's interest rate risk arises from long-term receivables from subsidiaries.
-Loans issued at variable rates expose the Company to cash flow interest rate risk.
+The Group's interest rate risk arises from long-term borrowings (note 24).
+Borrowings issued at variable rates expose the Group to cash flow interest rate risk.

-The Company's cash flow and fair value interest rate risk is periodically monitored by the Property Manager.
+The Group's cash flow and fair value interest rate risk is periodically monitored by the Property Manager.
 The Property Manager analyses its interest rate exposure on a dynamic basis.
 It takes on exposure to the effects of fluctuations in the prevailing levels of market interest rates on its financial position and cash flows.
 Interest costs may increase as a result of such changes.
 They may reduce or create losses in the event that unexpected movements arise.
 Various scenarios are considered including refinancing, renewal of existing positions, alternative financing and hedging.
 The scenarios are reviewed on a periodic basis to verify that the maximum loss potential is within the limit given by management.
+During the years ended 31 December 2009 and 2008, the Group had two interest rate swap agreements to mitigate the cash flow and interest rate risk related to some of its borrowings.